 The Planning and Research Program helps eligible organisations for planning and research initiatives that contribute to the delivery of facilities, programs and services that grow participation in active recreation and sport.

-- Community Recreation and Sports Facilities Program – Closes 10th April, 2019
+- Community Recreation and Sports Facilities Program – Applications close 10th April, 2019

 The Community Recreation and Sport Facilities Program helps eligible organisations to establish or improve sport and active recreation facilities that meet the needs of the community in South Australia.